Six

 HarmoniQ: Someone who loves the Alan Richards exhibit is 1.6 km away.
 Tap to connect.

 She hesitated.
-That was again oddly specific.
-Targeted advertising at its finest.
+That was oddly specific again.
+Targeting at its most efficient.

 The device buzzed again.
 HarmoniQ: Turn on permissions to enhance your matches further!